oracle-livelabs/apex/online-bookstore-app/8-build-an-ai-assistant-chat-widget/8-build-an-ai-assistant-chat-widget.md

 ## Task 4: Create the Chat Page

+In this task, you'll create a Chat Page with a modal dialog layout and configure an AI-powered chat widget.

 1. Navigate to your application homepage and click **Create Page**.
 Select **Blank Page**.

     ![App home page](images/create-blank-page.png ' ')